Platelet-Rich Plasma Injections (PRP)’s Reviews

 Expensive, but noticeably improved my sense of smell

-Symptoms Treated: Loss Of Smell - Better long time
+Symptoms Treated: Loss of Smell - Better long time

 Side Effects Experienced: Bloody Nose